Is the muon a third family lepton?: Flavour in a Pati-Salam example

 and $\mbox{Br} [B_S \to \mu^+ \mu^-]$ \cite{pdg22} normalised to the SM central value

 We recomputed the bounds on the PS$^3$ model under the assumption of third generation muon, i.e. $\epsilon_L \sim m_\tau$, showing the allowed region for a specific benchmark model in Fig.~\ref{fig:PS3}.
-The black lines contours indicate the predicted region, while the red and blue areas indicate the regions preferred by $\Delta F = 2$ constraints (mainly $B_s -\bar{B}_s$ mixing) \cite{HFLAV:2022pwe} and LFV ones (mainly $\tau \rightarrow 3 \mu$)\cite{Hayasaka:2010np,HFLAV:2022pwe}, respectively, while the bounds from Lepton Flavor Universality do not constrain the allowed region.
-The intersection of the two regions indicate the prediction of the model to be compared to the experimental determinations of $R_K$ \cite{LHCb:2021trn} and $\mbox{Br} [B_S \to \mu^+ \mu^-]$ \cite{pdg22}, indicated by the orange points in the plot (the error bands take into account the experimental errors only).
-Compared to the original model, in our set up the new physics effects are driven by the coupling $g_U$ of the leptoquark, which is expressed in terms of the couplings
+The black line contours indicate the predicted region, while the red and blue areas indicate the regions preferred by $\Delta F = 2$ constraints (mainly $B_S -\bar{B}_S$ mixing) \cite{HFLAV:2022pwe} and LFV ones (mainly $\tau \rightarrow 3 \mu$) \cite{Hayasaka:2010np,HFLAV:2022pwe}, respectively, while the bounds from LFUV do not constrain the allowed region.
+The intersection of the two regions indicate the prediction of the model to be compared to the experimental determinations of $R_K$ \cite{LHCb:2022qnv,LHCb:2022zom} and $\mbox{Br} [B_S \to \mu^+ \mu^-]$ \cite{CMS:2022dbz,pdg22}, indicated by the orange points in the plot (the error bands take into account the experimental errors only).
+Compared to the original model, in our set up the new physics effects are driven by the coupling $g_U$ of the lepto-quark, which is expressed in terms of

-where $v=246$~GeV is the SM vacuum expectation value, $M_U$ and $g_U$ are the leptoquark mass and coupling, respectively.
-For natural values of $g_U \sim 3$ \cite{Bordone:2017bld}, this leads to $M_U \sim 10$~TeV, hence well above the LHC reach but within reach of future hadron colliders.
+where $v=246$~GeV is the SM vacuum expectation value, $M_U$ and $g_U$ are the lepto-quark mass and coupling, respectively.
+For values of $g_U \sim 3$ as used in \cite{Bordone:2017bld}, this leads to $M_U \sim 10$~TeV, however this coupling is only required to be larger than 1 hence $M_U \sim$ few TeV is possible.
+The presence of a lepto-quark $U_1$ from the PS3 model will be tested both at the LHC and at future high-energy colliders.

-In conclusions, we have shown that the assignment of the muon to second generation is arbitrary in the SM.
-We have listed the potential benefits of assigning the muon to third generation, leading to a new understanding of the mass patterns, and also predicting large deviations in the couplings of muons to the SM.
-The latter effects, mainly due to light new physics around the TeV scale, is in agreement with recent deviation in low energy properties of muons.